 StratPlan's overall interface keeps the company's vision, mission, goals, and objectives in full view as your team goes about its tasks and assignments.

 From a manager or CEO perspective, that'll help you hand out tasks that can best contribute to your company objectives.
-This also shows your team how their day-to-day actions and decisions affect your big picture goal.
+It also shows your team how their day-to-day actions and decisions affect the bigger picture.

-Helping everyone stay in touch with your company's vision helps give clarity to their priorities.
-Eventually, these small shifts will accumulate into significant changes that can facilitate leaps and bounds for progress.
+Helping everyone stay in touch with your company's vision gives clarity to their priorities.
+Eventually, these small shifts will accumulate into significant changes that can facilitate leaps and bounds of progress.

 StratPlan is equipped with templates for industry-standard frameworks –such as PESTEL, SWOT, Porter's 5 Forces, and others — to help you evaluate internal and external factors that affect your business.
-Its guided prompts allow you to maximize these even if you don't have a business degree.
+Its guided prompts help maximize these even if you don't have a business degree.